 Helping families live with dementia

-We would like to introduce you to Jamila.
-Ten years ago Jamila went into hospital for a routine operation.
-During surgery something went badly wrong and she had a stroke on the operating table.
-For a few minutes her heart stopped beating.
-While the doctors were able to save her life, the stroke left lasting damage and overnight she had vascular dementia.
-She was left unable to help herself, let alone her disabled husband she was the main carer for.
+We’d like to introduce you to Jamila.
+In 2008 Jamila went into hospital for a routine operation.
+During surgery, something went badly wrong, and she had a stroke on the operating table.
+For a few minutes, her heart stopped beating.
+While the doctors were able to save her life, the stroke left lasting damage, and she had vascular dementia overnight.
+She was left unable to help herself, let alone her disabled husband she was the primary carer for.

-Jamila was and is a vibrant, happy woman.
-She has a smile that lights up a room and a kindness she exudes from every pore.
-Like all parents she has cared for others most of her adult life.
-First it was her nephews, then two sons, her daughter, grandchildren and her husband.
-She worries about them all – during the day, last thing at night and first thing in the morning.
-She’s always asking how her babies are.
+Jamila was a vibrant, happy woman.
+She had a smile that would light up a room and kindness she exuded from every pore.
+Like all parents, she had cared for others most of her adult life.
+First, it was her nephews, then two sons, her daughter, grandchildren and her husband.
+She worried about them all – during the day, last thing at night and first thing in the morning.
+She always wondered how her babies were.

-You never stop being a parent and you never stop worrying and Jamila’s dementia turns a worry into mental torture.
-For many that torture is relieved by medication; a concoction of pharmaceuticals that can leave them numbed and empty.
-By giving them something to care for, in a dementia doll, we are able to provide unmedicated comfort, an inner peace that helps them cope with their day.
+You never stop being a parent and you never stop worrying, and Jamila’s dementia turned a worry into mental torture.
+For many, that torture is relieved by medication, a concoction of pharmaceuticals that can leave people numbed and empty.
+By giving our loved ones something to care for in a dementia doll, or pet cat or dog, we can provide unmedicated comfort and a feeling of inner peace that helps them cope with their day.

 Get In Touch

-If you are interested in finding out more about Dementia Dolls please get in touch with your requirements.
+If you are interested in finding out more about Dementia Dolls please get in touch with us.